 The Meeting of Three Waters

 The Meeting of Three Waters is a photogenic waterfall at the base of the Three Sisters in Glen Coe.
-There are three sources of water that meet at the waterfall, before combining and emptying into the Loch Achtriochtan.
+Three sources of water meet at the waterfall, before combining and emptying into the Loch Achtriochtan.

 Buachaille Etive Mòr